Georgia Southern University celebrates diversity in all its forms.

 The center pillar of our new strategic plan says all populations will feel valued and respected, regardless of race, gender, ethnicity, religion, national origin, age, sexual orientation or identity, education, or disability.
 In addition, the University will capitalize on distinctive, unique campus cultures while encouraging strong institutional unity.

 Inclusive Excellence is an on-going, collaborative process uniting Georgia Southern students, faculty, staff, administrators and alumni in the work of embedding diversity and inclusiveness throughout University life.
-Our efforts were extended and re-energized with the work of acclaimed diversity, leadership and organizational change expert Dr. Damon A. Williams.

 Georgia Southern University’s Inclusive Excellence Statement

 Inclusive Excellence is a strategic pillar and a core value at Georgia Southern University.
 We recognize that our success as an institution of higher learning depends on our ability to embrace, value, and appreciate the diversity of students, staff, faculty, administrators, and alumni across our campuses.
 Inclusive excellence is continuous and comprehensive; intentional and dynamic; transformational and innovative and is embedded in all aspects of our culture and actions.
 Inclusive excellence speaks to sustaining a campus climate that honors, respects, and is inclusive of all elements of diversity that makes each of us unique: culture, race, ethnicity, color, national origin, sex, age, (dis)ability, creed, religious or spiritual beliefs, sexual orientation, socio-economic status, class, gender identity, gender expression, veteran status, political philosophy, etc. We uphold that all of our individual differences enrich our university.
 Together, we are Georgia Southern – committed to growing ourselves to grow others.

 Welcome from the Associate Vice President for Inclusive Excellence